Reuters Entertainment News Summary | Devdiscourse

 He may be one of the world's most famous musicians, but Paul McCartney is also just a regular grandfather - and that is the experience he draws on for his new children's book "Hey Grandude!".
 While the title is a nod to one of The Beatles' best known songs, "Hey, Jude", it is inspired by a nickname given to McCartney, 77, by one of his eight grandchildren.
 Marinelli, Ascaride win top acting prizes at Venice Film Festival

-Pink Floyd co-founder Roger Waters brought his "US + THEM" concert movie to the Venice Film Festival on Friday, transporting audiences to one of his live performances.
-The movie shows the British rocker on stage in Amsterdam in 2017, a stop during his "US + THEM" worldwide tour, playing Pink Floyd songs as well as material from his last album "Is This the Life We Really Want?"
-'Joker' wins Golden Lion at Venice, Polanski drama is runner-up

-The dark drama "Joker" about the origins of the villainous character won the Golden Lion award at the Venice Film Festival on Saturday, while Roman Polanski's military drama about France's notorious Dreyfus affair took the runner-up prize.
-Joaquin Phoenix, who won rave reviews from critics at the festival, plays Batman's nemesis, and the story follows his transformation from vulnerable loner to confident villain.
-Amazon's 'Jack Ryan' TV series lambasted for promoting Venezuela 'invasion'
+Dark drama "Joker" about the origins of the villainous character won the Golden Lion award at the Venice Film Festival on Saturday, while Roman Polanski's military drama about France's notorious Dreyfus affair took the runner-up prize.
+Joaquin Phoenix, who won rave reviews at the festival, plays DC Comics superhero Batman's nemesis, and the story follows his transformation from vulnerable loner to confident villain.

-Venezuela's culture minister has accused Amazon television series "Tom Clancy's Jack Ryan" of promoting an invasion of the South American nation, following a trailer for the second season that appears to put Caracas at the center of a global conspiracy involving nuclear weapons.
-Venezuela under President Nicolas Maduro is suffering an economic meltdown that has fueled mass migration.
+Also Read: Mick Jagger swaps stage for set in art thriller "The Burnt Orange Heresy"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)